WBT (AM): Changes in the 1970s

 In 1978, Marty Lambert became Jeff Pilot, the traffic reporter for WBT and WBCY.
 Lambert became assistant program director and music director in 1982.

-Larry James left his midnight to 6 A.M. shift at WBT for WYDE in Birmingham, Alabama in November 1978 after winning the Country Music Association Disc Jockey of the Year for medium markets.
+Larry James, who joined WBT in September 1975, had a midnight to 6 A.M. shift Monday through Saturday where he talked, played country music, and took calls from truck drivers and others from as far away as Canada and Florida.
+He left WBT for WYDE in Birmingham, Alabama in November 1978 after winning the Country Music Association Disc Jockey of the Year for medium markets.
 Then he returned to WBT for the same shift in January 1979.

 Talk shows at night

 In September 1979, Henry Boggan, who had been a midday host and program director at WBIG in Greensboro, North Carolina, began hosting a talk show. it was similar to "Lacey Listens", with "nice-guy" talk, not controversial issues.
 Like Lacey's, which received calls from far away, his show would reach a large number of listeners.
 The show ran from 9 P.M. to 1 am, meaning Don Russell's show would start two hours earlier at 5 and run for four hours instead of five, and James' overnight show would start an hour later.

 WBT dropped its ABC affiliation in favor of NBC Radio in 1987.
 Talk programming continued to increase on WBT through the 1980s, mostly at night.
 Larry King, on the Mutual Broadcasting System, moved from WSOC and stayed on WBT until 1987, when WBT decided its new NBC affiliation needed to take priority over other networks.
 Bruce Williams' syndicated financial advice show, part of the NBC Talknet block, replaced King.
 WBT expanded "Hello Henry" and its "Sports Huddle" program.

 For their entire 14 years in Charlotte, starting with the inaugural 1988–89 season, WBT aired the games of the original NBA Hornets franchise.